- Cheapest non-owner car insurance companies in Utah

 The bottom line: Non-owner car insurance in Utah

-Utah drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Utah may need non-owner car insurance if they frequently rent or borrow a car.
+This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
+It doesn't cover you or the car you're driving.

 Non-owner car insurance in Utah costs an average of $444, with Auto-Owners offering the lowest rates.
 Our analysis found that Auto-Owners is the best overall choice.
 Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.